latex3/latex3.github.io/_posts/2018-04-10-issue28-of-latex2e-news-released.md

  - The testing for undefined command has been changed
  - Some changes to tools packages
  - Some changes to amsmath and update of amsldoc user's guide

+Details on the rollback concept is given in
+<a href="{{site.baseurl}}/publications/2018-version-rollback.pdf" target="_blank" onclick="vgwPixelCall('f018e721a0fe425899cee633a987ebff');">"A rollback concept for packages and classes"</a>
+and further information on how to report bugs can be found in the article
+<a href="{{site.baseurl}}/publications/tb121mitt-bug-reporting.pdf" target="_blank" onclick="vgwPixelCall('76c39a7e25524b9a8b93f680f6f20cba');">"New rules for reporting bugs in the LaTeX core software"</a>.